 On December 12, 2014, the Company entered into the Second Amended and Restated Credit Agreement (the "Credit Agreement") which provides for a \$1 billion unsecured revolving credit facility which may be increased by an additional uncommitted \$350 million, provided certain conditions are met.
 The Credit Agreement expires in December 2019.
 Borrowings under the Credit Agreement may be used to provide working capital, finance capital expenditures and permitted acquisitions, refinance certain existing indebtedness and for other lawful corporate purposes.
 The Credit Agreement amends and restates the Amended and Restated Credit Agreement, dated as of August 31, 2012.
 The Credit Agreement provides for multicurrency borrowings in Euros, Pounds Sterling and Canadian Dollars as well as other currencies which may be designated.
 In addition, certain wholly-owned foreign subsidiaries of the Company may be designated as co-borrowers.
 The Credit Agreement contains restrictive covenants usual and customary for facilities of its type, which include, with specified exceptions, limitations on the Company's ability to engage in certain business activities, incur debt, have liens, make capital expenditures, pay dividends or make other distributions, enter into affiliate transactions, consolidate, merge or acquire or dispose of assets, and make certain investments, acquisitions and loans.
-The Credit Agreement also requires the Company to satisfy certain financial covenants, such as maintaining a consolidated interest coverage ratio (as defined in the Credit Agreement) of no less than 4.0 to 1.0 and a consolidated leverage ratio (as defined in the Credit Agreement) of no more than 3.5 to 1.0.
-The consolidated leverage ratio is subject to a step-up to 4.0 to 1.0 for the four full fiscal quarters following an acquisitions under the Credit Agreement are guaranteed by certain existing and future domestic subsidiaries of the Company.
+The Credit Agreement of no less than 4.0 to 1.0 and a consolidated leverage ratio (as defined in the Credit Agreement) of no less than 4.0 to 1.0 for the four full fiscal quarters following an acquisition.
+Obligations under the Credit Agreement of no less than 4.0 to 1.0 for the four full fiscal quarters following an acquisition.
+Obligations under the Credit Agreement are using and future domestic subsidiaries of the Company.
 As of June 30, 2015, there were \$660,216 of borrowings outstanding under the Credit Agreement.

 The Credit Agreement provides that loans will bear interest at rates based on (a) the Eurocurrency Rate, as defined in the Credit Agreement, plus a rate ranging from 0.875% to 1.70% per annum; or (b) the Base Rate, as defined in the Credit Agreement, plus a rate ranging from 0.00% to 0.70% per annum; the relevant rate being the Applicable Rate.
 The Applicable Rate will be determined in accordance with a leverage-based pricing grid, as set forth in the Credit Agreement.
-Swing line loans and Global Swing Line loans denominated in U.S. dollars will bear interest at the Base Rate plus the Applicable Rate and Global Swing Line loans denominated in foreign currencies shall bear interest based on the overnight Eurocurrency Rate for loans denominated in such currency plus the Applicable Rate.
+Swing line loans and Global Swing Line loans denominated in U.S. dollars will bear interest at the Base Rate plus the Applicable Rate and Global Swing Line loans denominated in the credit bear interest at the Base Rate plus the Applicable Rate and Global Swing Line loans denominated in the credit bear interest based on the overnight Eurocurrency Rate for loans denominated in such currency plus the Applicable Rate.
 The weighted average interest rate on outstanding borrowings under the Credit Agreement at June 30, 2015 was 1.69%.
-Additionally, the Credit Agreement contains a Commitment Fee is determined in accordance with a leverage-based pricing grid, as set forth in the Credit Agreement ranging from 0.20% to 0.30% per annum.
+Additionally, the Credit Agreement contains a Commitment Fee, as defined in the Credit Agreement, on the amount unused under the Credit Agreement ranging from 0.20% to 0.30% per annum.
 Such Commitment Fee is determined in accordance with a leverage-based pricing grid, as set forth in the Credit Agreement.